biblequiz/BibleQuiz.com/_pages/history/2025/nationals/index.md

 ### Date

-June 28 - July 4
+June 28, 2025 - July 4, 2025

 ### Venue

 All competition will take place at the [Renaissance St. Louis Airport Hotel](https://www.marriott.com/en-us/hotels/stlsa-renaissance-st-louis-airport-hotel/overview/).
+Free parking all week.

+Hotel registration opens Monday, April 28, 2025 for $119/night.

 <!-- Hotel for 1-4 in a room $139.00.
 (Regular rate $201.00).
 Discounted parking at $10.00 per day.
 (Regular rate $22.00) -->